CarolinaMPereira/Visual-Working-Memory-Test-Tool/README.md

 # Visual Working Memory Test Tool

 Visual Working Memory (VWM) is the short-term memory associated with cognitive tasks, namely the retention of visual information between eye fixations.
-This Visual Working Memory Test Tool is a ReactJS App that measures VWM through an Image Change Detection task adapted from [Fukuda and Vogel's study][1].
+This Visual Working Memory Test Tool is a ReactJS App that measures VWM through an Image Change Detection task adapted from [Luck and Vogel's study][1].

-[1]: https://doi.org/10.1523/JNEUROSCI.2145-09.2009 "Human Variation in Overriding Attentional Capture (Fukuda and Vogel, 2009)"
+[1]: https://doi.org/10.1038/36846 "The capacity of visual working memory for features and conjunctions.
+(Luck and Vogel, 1997)"

 ## Preview